otacon01400/Proyecto-Javascript/README.md

-# Ubiqum-Course-Code
+# Ubiqum-Program-Code
-My code from the Ubiqum course
+My code from the program